roopansh/jack-ai/README.md

  You may find some amazing answers from people, who will inspire you and will guide you towards a better you everyday.

 You have an option of asking anything, literally anything and you will get answers from relevant people in moment's notice.
 Isn't  that a life changing utility tool.

+Message the bot here: https://www.facebook.com/Jackal-1911755552436717/

 MyPolly Flow Diagram:
 ![img](https://github.com/roopansh/jack-ai/blob/master/Capture/Screenshot%20(35).png)
 Link for Video: https://youtu.be/MKvL3CQPdWA